FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Introduction

 \section{\uppercase{Introduction}}

-Model interpretability has become an important problem in machine learning.
-As \ac{ML} models are prominently applied and their behavior has a substantial effect on the general population, there is an increased demand for understanding what contributes to their predictions \citep{doshi-2017-towards}.
-For an individual who is affected by the predictions of these models, it would be useful to have an explanation that not only identifies the important features, but also provides insight into how these decisions can be \emph{changed}. \if0 Explanations can be provided in a global or local manner.
-Global explanations give insight into how the model that generated the prediction performs as a whole, while local explanations are specific to individual predictions~\citep{guidotti-2018-survey} -- in this paper, we focus on the latter.
-Prominent methods for generating local explanations include feature importances \citep{ribeiro-2016-should, lundberg_unified_2017}, influential training points \citep{koh-2017-understanding, sharchilev-2018-finding}, decision sets \citep{guidotti_local_2018, lakkaraju_faithful_2019} and counterfactual examples \citep{wachter_counterfactual_2017, grath_interpretable_2018, tolomei_interpretable_2017}. \fi Counterfactual explanations are a natural solution to this problem since they frame the explanation in terms of what input (feature) changes are required to change the output (prediction).
+As \ac{ML} models are prominently applied and their outcomes have a substantial effect on the general population, there is an increased demand for understanding what contributes to their predictions \citep{doshi-2017-towards}.
+For an individual who is affected by the predictions of these models, it would be useful to have an \emph{actionable} explanation -- one that provides insight into how these decisions can be \emph{changed}.
+The General Data Protection Regulation (GDPR) is an example of recently enforced regulation in Europe which gives an individual the right to an explanation for algorithmic decisions, making the interpretability problem a crucial one for organizations that wish to adopt more data-driven decision-making processes \citep{gdpr}.

+Counterfactual explanations are a natural solution to this problem since they frame the explanation in terms of what input (feature) changes are required to change the output (prediction).
 For instance, a user may be denied a loan based on the prediction of an \ac{ML} model used by their bank.
-A counterfactual explanation could be of the form: \begin{quote} \textit{Had your income been \euro $1000$ higher, you would have been approved for the loan}. \end{quote} Counterfactual explanations are based on \emph{counterfactual examples}: generated instances that are close to an existing instance but have an alternative prediction.
-The difference between the original instance and the counterfactual example is the counterfactual explanation. \citet{wachter_counterfactual_2017} propose framing the problem as an optimization task: finding \emph{optimal} counterfactual explanations with the \emph{minimal} changes to the input required to change the outcome.
+A counterfactual explanation could be: ``\textit{Had your income been \euro $1000$ higher, you would have been approved for the loan}.''
+We focus on finding \emph{optimal} counterfactual explanations: the \emph{minimal} changes to the input required to change the outcome.